SynBioDex/pySBOL2/docs/sbol_examples.rst

 .. end

 **Design abstraction** is an important engineering principle for synthetic biology.
 Abstraction enables the engineer to think at a high-level about functional characteristics of a system while hiding low-level physical details.
 For example, in electronics, abstract schematics are used to describe the function of a circuit, while hiding the physical details of how a printed circuit board is laid out.
 Computer-aided design (CAD) programs allow the engineer to easily switch back and forth between abstract and physical representations of a circuit.
-In the same spirit, PySBOL enables a CAD approach for designing genetic constructs and other forms of synthetic biology.
+In the same spirit, PySBOL2 enables a CAD approach for designing genetic constructs and other forms of synthetic biology.

 -------------------------------
 Hierarchical DNA Assembly
 -------------------------------

-PySBOL also includes methods for assembling biological components (also referred to as biological parts in the synthetic biology literature) into **abstraction hierarchies**.
+PySBOL2 also includes methods for assembling biological components (also referred to as biological parts in the synthetic biology literature) into **abstraction hierarchies**.
 Abstraction hierarchies are important from an engineering perspective because they allow engineers to assemble complicated systems from more basic components.
 Abstraction hierarchies are also important from a biological perspective, because DNA sequences and biological structures in general exhibit hierarchical organization, from the genome, to operons, to genes, to lower level genetic operators.
 The following code assembles an abstraction hierarchy that describes a gene cassette.
 Note that subcomponents must belong to a `Document` in order to be assembled, so a `Document` is passed as a parameter.

 The gene cassette below is composed of genetic subcomponents including a promoter, ribosome binding site (RBS), coding sequence (CDS), and transcriptional terminator, expressed in SBOL Visual schematic glyphs.
 The next example demonstrates how an abstract design for this gene is assembled from its subcomponents.